Best Credit Cards in 2021

 The Sapphire Preferred is another hugely popular travel card I give props to because of its high value to cost ratio.

-With a massive 60,000 miles bonus, no foreign transaction fees, and flexibility to transfer points 1:1 between loyalty programs, what’s not to love?
+With a massive 60,000 points bonus after spending $4,000 in the first 3 months from account opening, no foreign transaction fees, and flexibility to transfer points 1:1 between loyalty programs, what’s not to love?

 With the ability to earn 2x points per $1 spent on a wide range of travel purchases, I really like the high earning potential of the Sapphire Preferred.